 Part of the second-largest Caribbean island, Hispaniola, and arguably the most varied, the Dominican Republic has its attractions.
-Things like stunning beaches, the plethora of resorts and hotels on offer, and its array of sports and recreational activities such as golfing, water sports, and many more.
+It’s no wonder this country is among the top seven Spanish-speaking spots to visit, thanks to things like stunning beaches, the plethora of resorts and hotels on offer, and its array of sports and recreational activities such as golfing, water sports, and many more.

 Life in the Caribbean is all about slowing right down.
 Get used to island time and enjoy the wonderful delights of island life.
 Relax on pristine beaches, eat some delicious Caribbean dishes, and spend your days snoozing in hammocks.
 What a way to enjoy your retirement days.

 By the way, if you are into beaches, check some of the best family beach vacation spots in the world.

 Our consultancy’s team wrote this article after similar pieces about other hot retirement destinations (including a list of the best countries to retire in the world), such as:

 - Retirement in El Salvador

 - Retire in Peru – Pros, Cons, and Costs